abedalbaset/mini_hr_system_using_django_react/Readme.txt

 - npm start

-note its by default will run backend in localhost:
+note its by default will run backend and frontend in localhost:
 frontend: http://127.0.0.1:3000
 backend: http://127.0.0.1:8000